roman-milk/roman-milk.github.io/frank-and.md

+===

- ****** Frank's Decision ****** byJust_Plain_Bob© It didn't help the decision process any that I loved her and had from the moment that I met her.
+It didn't help the decision process any that I loved her and had from the moment that I met her.
 Did I dare give her the benefit of the doubt?
 I was relieved to hear that she had not cheated on me since we took our vows and she seemed sincere when saying that she loved me and didn't want to lose me or our marriage, but did I dare take the chance?

  The problem was that I had no way of knowing.
 She could do anything while I was gone and I wouldn't know unless I was willing to bankrupt myself paying private detectives to watch her while I was away.